nice-shot/TheSims/README.txt

 - Have limited ammunition in the shelter which the scavenger needs to bring as well.
-- Have a gate mechanic in the shelter so instead of just moving to the shielded shelter, characters needed to open a gate which will take time and may cause zombies to barge in.
+- Have a gate mechanic in the shelter so instead of just moving to the shielded shelter, characters need to open a gate which will take time and may cause zombies to barge in.
 - Make a bigger and more complex map with multiple shelters and perhapse a possible escape.